Atlogit/atlomy_chat/cline_docs/projectRoadmap.md

 - Expand unit test coverage for parallel processing components
 - Create comprehensive user guides for batch operations
 - Optimize parallel processing performance
+- Implement end-to-end testing for critical user flows
+- Develop performance benchmarks for API calls and batch operations
+- Create documentation for the new `useApi` hook and error handling patterns
+- Conduct thorough testing of the new reliability enhancements
+- Monitor and analyze the performance of long-running operations
+- Consider implementing server-sent events or WebSocket connections for real-time updates
+- Update user documentation to reflect the improved error handling and retry mechanisms
+- Explore further optimizations for the lexical value creation process

 ## Current Focus
 - Developing chatbot interface
 - Planning fact-based response system
 - Expanding test coverage and documentation
 - Optimizing parallel processing performance
+- Refining error handling and API integration across components
+- Evaluating the effectiveness of the new retry mechanism and timeout settings
+- Improving user feedback for long-running operations
+- Investigating potential performance bottlenecks in lexical value creation

 ## Future Enhancements (Post-POC)
 - Integrate additional ancient text sources beyond TLG